-Inspectors will choose samples of learners' work to meet the needs of the lines of enquiry identified by the inspection team.
-Inspectors will tell you which samples of learners' work they will need.
-You should make certain that these samples provide evidence of learners' application of communication, literacy, numeracy and ICT skills.
+Inspectors will scrutinise samples of learners' work to meet the needs of the lines of inquiry identified by the inspection team.
+If required, inspectors will tell you which samples of learners' work they will need.

 Where will inspectors report on learners' skills in the Inspection Framework?